What’s money laundering?

 Since these cryptocurrencies are more difficult for regulators to detect, they’re often preferred in criminal circles.
 According to a 2021 study, more ransomware hackers now only accept XMR as a form of payment.

 While privacy coins aim to protect user privacy on the internet, they’ve become controversial due to their association with money laundering.
-Most regulated CEXs like Gemini, FTX, and Coinbase still don’t offer coins like XMR.
+Most regulated CEXs like Gemini, and Coinbase still don’t offer coins like XMR.

 Crypto mixers in money laundering